danielfaust/bt-scale/README.md

 <u>Live measurements</u>

-You should generally avoid using live measurement, because it is far more efficient to just stand on the scale and let the scale store the measurement in its internal storage, and the next time the script runs it will download all the measurements.
+You should generally avoid using live measurement, because it is far more efficient to just stand on the scale and let the scale store the measurement in its internal storage, and the next time the script runs (possibly through a `cronjob`) it will download all the measurements.
 The scale needs to be manually woken up so that the script can connect to it, I think that this is a problem with `gatttool`, which this script makes use of.
 If you step on the scale and do a measurement, without this script, then the scale stays awake for about 15 seconds, which is a good time to start this script.
+The helper executable `bt-scale` is also capable of waking up the scale.